6 FAQ About B Visas In The United States

 - You can make a business trip on a B visa, but you will be unable to actually work for a U.S.-based employer while in the country on a B visa.

 - Do Canadians require a B Visa to go to the U.S.?

 - In most situations, when Canadian citizens want to cross the border to the U.S. for business or vacation/travel, they can do so without the need for a visa.

 Speak to a Georgia Immigration Attorney Today

 These frequently asked questions may clear up some confusion about the B visa and who it is meant for.
-Though if you have more questions, please call the Georgia immigration attorneys at Shirazi Immigration Law Inc. at 404-523-3611 for the Atlanta office and 771-532-8465 for our office in Hidalgo, Mexico.
-Consultations to discuss your unique immigration situation are always complimentary.
+For a consultation to discuss your needs and case, please call Shirazi Immigration Law, Inc. today at 404-523-3611 for the Atlanta office, 229-520-8875 for our office in Moultrie and (706) 622-3313 for our office in Dalton.